 -No non-competitors on the course (including eliminated runners).

--No personal aid during a loop (common aid stations are allowed).
+-No personal aid during a yard (common aid stations are allowed).

--Each loop must be completed within an hour to be counted—including the final lap.
+-Each yard must be completed within an hour to be counted—including the final yard.

 -Slower runners must allow passes.

--The winner is the last remaining runner who successfully completes a loop within the allotted time frame.
+-The winner is the last remaining runner who successfully completes a yard within the allotted time frame.

 -All others are technically “DNF” (Did Not Finish).